 Still not sure what goes where?

-If you want to be sure what goes where, check the Waste guide on afvalscheidingswijzer.nl or in the app.
+If you want to be sure what goes where, check the Waste guide on afvalscheidingswijzer.nl.
+Link opens an external page or in the app.
 Then you know which container to put it all in.